teamglados/signvision/aws/README.md

 # AWS

-Ensure you have Terraform `0.11.0` installed:
+Ensure that you have Terraform `0.11.0` installed:

 ```
 brew install terraform
-brew install terraform
+brew upgrade terraform
 ```

 Setup environment: